alarm-redist/fifty-states/analyses/UT_cd_2010/doc_UT_cd_2010.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes
-We sample 5,000 districting plans for Utah across two independent runs of the SMC algorithm No special techniques were needed to produce the sample.
+We sample 5,000 districting plans for Utah across two independent runs of the SMC algorithm.
+No special techniques were needed to produce the sample.